-Tip: The WWW is different from the Internet although most people today think the WWW is the Internet.
+The WWW is different from the Internet although most people today think the WWW is the Internet.
 The Internet is what connects your computer with other computers.
 The WWW is what you're viewing while looking at your browser (e.g., this web page).

-What software allows you to access the WWW?
+What software lets you access the WWW?